-- The applicant begins its utilization projections by using its facility census as of June 30, 2018. - The applicant assumes that the patient population currently receiving treatment at FMC Charlotte and who currently reside in Mecklenburg County will increase annually at a rate of 3.9 percent, which is the Five Year Average Annual Change Rate (AACR) for Mecklenburg County published in the July 2018 SDR. - The applicant assumes no population growth for the patients who utilize the facility and live in other counties, South Carolina, and Virginia, but assumes that the patients will continue to dialyze at FMC Charlotte and adds them to the calculations when appropriate. - Two patients from states other than South Carolina and Virginia were dialyzing in-center at FMC Charlotte on June 30, 2018.
-The applicant assumes that they are transient patients who will not continue to dialyze at FMC Charlotte in the future. - In its application for FMC Aldersgate (Project I.D. #F-11099-15), the applicant projected that 10 patients residing in Mecklenburg County and dialyzing at FMC Charlotte would transfer care to FMC Aldersgate, and the applicant subtracts the 10 patients projected to transfer from the calculations on December 31, 2018 (FMC Aldersgate was certified on October 1, 2018). - In its application for FKC Southeast Mecklenburg County (Project I.D. #F-11207-16), the applicant projected that one patient residing in Mecklenburg County and dialyzing at FMC Charlotte would transfer care to FKC Southeast Mecklenburg County, and the applicant subtracts the one patient projected to transfer from the calculations on December 31, 2019 (when FKC Southeast Mecklenburg County is projected to be certified).
+- The applicant begins its utilization projections by using its facility census as of December 31, 2018. - The applicant assumes that the patient population currently receiving treatment at FMC-NC and who currently reside in Mecklenburg County will increase annually at a rate of 3.9 percent, which is the Five Year Average Annual Change Rate (AACR) for Mecklenburg County published in the January 2019 SDR. - The applicant assumes no population growth for the patients who utilize the facility and live in other counties, but assumes that the patients will continue to dialyze at FMC-NC and adds them to the calculations when appropriate. - In its application for FKC Mallard Creek (Project I.D. #F-11375-17), the applicant projected that 16 patients residing in Mecklenburg County and dialyzing at FMC-NC would transfer care to FKC Mallard Creek, and the applicant subtracts the 16 patients projected to transfer from the calculations on December 31, 2019 (when FKC Mallard Creek is projected to be certified). - The project is scheduled for completion on December 31, 2019.
+OY1 is CY 2020.
+OY2 is CY 2021.